xmos/xcore_iot/examples/freertos/xscope_fileio/README.rst

 Supported Hardware
 ******************

-This example is supported on the XCORE-AI-EXPLORER_2V0 board.
+This example is supported on the XCORE-AI-EXPLORER board.

 *********************
 Building the Firmware